tiagogauziski/cka-study/2-workloads-scheduling.md

 - `startupProbe`
 Indicates whether the aplication within the container is started.
 All other probes are disabled if a startup probe is provided, until it succeeds.
 If the startup probe fails, the kubelet kill the container, and the container is subjected to it's restart policy.
-> Similar to `lievenessProbe`, however, while liveness probe run constantly, startup probes run at the container startup and stop running once it succeed.
+> Similar to `livenessProbe`, however, while liveness probe run constantly, startup probes run at the container startup and stop running once it succeed.
 > Useful for legacy applications with long startup times.

 ### Investigate the default `livenessProbe` behavior